xcart/xcart-docs/_pages/kb_en/modules/pin_codes/admin_experience/managing_pin_code_products.md

 ---
 ## Adding Products with PIN Codes

-Adding a product with PIN codes is similar to adding an ordinary product described in {% link "Adding Products" ref_fhzzxDTy %}.
-The only difference is that you must also generate PIN codes for the product using the _PIN Codes_ tab on the Product details page in the store back end.
+Adding a product with PIN codes is similar to adding an ordinary product, as described in {% link "Adding Products" ref_fhzzxDTy %}.
+The difference is that you must disable shipping for this product and generate PIN codes using the _PIN Codes_ section of the product details.
+See below for detailed instructions.

-To add a PIN code to a product:
+To add a PIN code product:

 1. Create a new product as described in {% link "Adding Products" ref_fhzzxDTy %} or use an existing one.
 Open the details of this product for viewing/modification.
    For the sake of example, we are going to use a product "License PIN".
 It is going to be our PIN code product.